DeanJain/JavaBigdata/GCP.md

 ##### Google Cloud DNS
 - scalable, reliable and managed authoritative Domain Naming System (DNS) service running on the same infrastructure as Google.
 - It has low latency, high availability and is a cost-effective way to make application and services available to your users.

+##### Firewall
+ GCP Firewall is a service that allows for micro-segmentation.
+Firewall rules are created per VPC and can be based on IPs, IP ranges, tags, and service accounts.
+Several firewall rules are created by default but can be modified.

+##### Identity Aware Proxy (IAP)
+IAP is a service that replaces the VPN when a user is working from an untrusted network.
+It controls access to your application based on user identity, device status, and IP address.
+It is part of Google's BeyondCorp security model.

+##### Cloud Armor
+Cloud Armor is a service that allows protection against infrastructure DDoS attacks using Google's global infrastructure and security systems.
+It integrates with global HTTP(S) load balancers and blocks traffic based on IP addresses or ranges.
+Preview mode allows users to analyze the attack pattern without cutting off regular users.

 ### Cloud IAM
 - Roles   diff roles defined